Quicklinks

 Introduction

-These guidelines are intended to answer frequently asked questions and explain the structure, purpose, and goals of LSGs.
+These guidelines address frequently asked questions and explain the current structure, purpose, and goals of LSGs.

 An LSG is an informal group consisting of two or more FA members from more than one FA meeting group who combine resources to do service for FA (FA Bylaws: Article IX, Section 2b).